 Acknowledgements: Bowman Gilfillan BEE guide, SARS – Tax Exemption Guide for Public Benefit Organisations in South Africa

-Owners of companies may wish to make a BEE scorecard-compliant donation to Thandulwazi for socio-economic development, skills training or consider Thandulwazi as a broad-based BEE partner.
-Please click here for further details.
+Owners of companies may wish to make a BBBEE scorecard-compliant donation to the Thandulwazi Trust Maths and Science Academy for Socio-Economic Development, Skills Development or consider Thandulwazi as a broad-based BEE partner.

-Financial contributions to the Thandulwazi Trust can be made online with a credit card via PayGate or deposited directly into the following bank account:
+Financial contributions to the Thandulwazi Trust can be made online with a credit card via our donation portal or deposited directly into the following bank account:

 The Thandulwazi Trust

 Branch name: Randburg